Paulsky/gallery-swiper/README.md

 ## Getting started

-These instructions will guide you through the installation and basic setup of the WooCommerce Swiper plugin, ensuring a smooth integration with your WooCommerce product images.
+These instructions will guide you through the installation and basic setup of the Gallery Slider plugin, ensuring a smooth integration with your WooCommerce product listing sections.

 ### Configuration

-Once activated, WooCommerce Swiper requires no mandatory configuration to start working.
-By default, it will automatically apply the Swiper slider to your WooCommerce product galleries.
+Once activated, Product Gallery Slider for WooCommerce requires no mandatory configuration to start working.
+By default, it will automatically apply the Swiper slider to your WooCommerce product galleries on listing pages.

 To customize the Swiper slider settings:
-1. Go to the WooCommerce Swiper settings page located under the 'WooCommerce' menu in the WordPress admin area.
+1. Go to the Gallery Slider settings page located under the 'WooCommerce' menu in the WordPress admin area.
 2. Adjust the settings according to your preferences, such as enabling or disabling the scrollbar, pagination, and navigation arrows.
 3. Save your changes.

 ### Usage

-After installation and configuration, navigate to any product page on your website.
+After installation and configuration, navigate to any product listing page on your website.
 You should see the product images displayed within a Swiper slider, allowing for a touch-friendly and responsive browsing experience.

 ## Compatibility